Ischiopsopha jamesi

-Ischiopsopha jamesi are beetles from the family Scarabaeidae, subfamily Cetoniinae, tribe Schizorhinini.
+Ischiopsopha jamesi is a species of beetle from the family Scarabaeidae, subfamily Cetoniinae, tribe Schizorhinini.

 Description

-Ischiopsopha jamesii can reach a length of about 32 mm.
+Ischiopsopha jamesii can reach a length of about 30 mm.
 These beetles have an electric green and blue colour with a red-orange transversal band in the middle of elytra.
 They have the tip of the scutellum visible.

 Distribution

 This species can be found in Papua New Guinea.